cainza/openshift-app-dev-demo/README.md

-OPENSHIFT-APP-DEV-DEMO

----
+# Openshift Appdev All in One Demo!

+The purpose of this repository is to provide you with a simple method to deploy and demo multiple components within the Red Hat Openshift Application development environment.
+Many of the components is integrated with each other tries to illustrate the full flow of components and how you might want to use them within a production environment.

+Currently a shell script exists to prepare Openshift Local / Cloud Ready Containers.
+This will be expanded to work on Openshift Container Platform / Single Node Openshift.

-What we want to achieve:
+## What can we Demo Today

-1. Demo Openshift GitOps by setting up the demo environment with it
+ 1. Openshift GitOps - by setting up the demo environment
-2. Demo Openshift Pipelines
+ 2. Openshift Pipelines - Build our serverless applications
-3. Demo Openshift Pipelines integrating to GitOps
+ 3. Openshift Pipelines with GitOps - Deploy our serverless application with the pipeline syncing the GitOps application
  4. Demo Openshift Service Mesh
-5. Demo Openshift A/B application deployments
-6. Demo Openshift Serverless (Knative)
+ 5. Demo Openshift Serverless (Knative)

+## What will come in future

+ 1. A/B Deployments ( Other deployment models )
+ 2. 3Scale API Management